Scrubs (2001 TV series): Cinematography

 The show is shot with a single instead of multiple-camera setup more typical for sitcoms.
 The season four episode "My Life in Four Cameras", has a brief multiple-camera style, since it includes J.D.'s fantasies of life being more like a traditional sitcom.

 John Inwood, the cinematographer of the series, shot the series with his own Aaton XTR prod Super16 film camera.
-While some broadcasters, such as the BBC, consider Super 16 a "non-HD" format, John Inwood believed that footage from his camera was could not only be scanned and broadcast in high definition, but it also "looked terrific."
+While some broadcasters, such as the BBC, consider Super 16 a "non-HD" format, John Inwood believed that footage from his camera could not only be scanned and broadcast in high definition, but it also "looked terrific."
 The intro of the first season, which was broadcast in 4:3, was reused in an HD version for season eight without any further changes.

 Except for the finale of season five, "My Transition", which was broadcast in high definition, the first seven seasons of the show have been broadcast in standard definition with a 4:3 aspect ratio.
 After the show was moved from NBC to ABC, the broadcast format for new episodes changed to high definition and widescreen.
 John Inwood opined that older episodes could be remastered into HD widescreen from the original film negatives.
 From the very beginning, he filmed the show with widescreen delivery in mind so the whole series could be aired in widescreen when the market and technology evolved.

-All nine seasons have been released on DVD in 4:3 format.
+The first nine seasons have been released on DVD in 4:3 format.
 However, the eighth season was also released on Blu-ray Disc in the original widescreen format.